jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 4. **In the code, did not listen for the 'deviceready' event.**<p />
   This is listed MULTIPLE times in the documentation, and is include in every example where it is appropriate.
 It is still missed.
 [Brian Ford](http://briantford.com/blog/angular-phonegap) - an Angular developer, points to the [section of documentation](http://docs.phonegap.com/en/2.3.0/cordova_events_events.md.html#deviceready) we need.

+  > This is a very important event that every Cordova application should use.
+  >
   > Cordova consists of two code bases: native and JavaScript.
 While the native code is loading, a custom loading image is displayed.
 However, JavaScript is only loaded once the DOM loads.
 This means your web application could, potentially, call a Cordova JavaScript function before it is loaded.
+  >
+  > The Cordova <u>deviceready</u> event fires once Cordova has fully loaded.
+After the device has fired, you can safely make calls to Cordova function.

   <p />And in case you think this is minor, even veterans like [Raymond Camden](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready) have forgotten this.